Ultra-Arcade/open-ua-pcb/16WASD MX Southpawn Passthrough/README.md

 ## Summary:

-A WASD Southpawn and 16 button MX controller with a passthrough port.
+A WASD Southpaw and 16 button MX controller with a passthrough port.

 While BOM and CPL files are provided, it is recommended to order and assemble these yourself.